do1019/minishell/README.md

 # minishell

-## 42 projects to make a simple bash
+## 42 project to make a simple bash

 ### ___builtin commands___